 In this guide, we take a close look at the best GPS for jet skiing currently on the market.
 Find out about all the key features and just why it deserves your attention.

 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.

 Jet ski or PWC GPS systems are a special breed, they aren’t your conventional GPS devices and they have to be able to stand some pretty demanding conditions.

 Here are a few of the things to look out for when searching for a new GPS for a jet ski:

 - Features: These devices come with all kinds of bells and whistles these days.
-Typically people want something that uses multiple satellite navigation systems (GPS, GLONASS, and Galileo for example), sets waypoints, saves locations, and maybe has a built-in chartplotter.
+Typically you want something that uses multiple satellite navigation systems (GPS, GLONASS, and Galileo for example), sets waypoints, saves locations, and can be easily updated.
 Anything more than that is an unnecessary bonus!
 Strong battery life is also something that needs to be delivered.

-- Usability: It’s important that a GPS is easy to use, and doesn’t take very long to learn how to operate.
-Learning how to use a new device can be frustrating, so the easier it is to operate, the better.
+- Usability: It’s important that a GPS is easy to use.
 This all comes down to the design of the user interface and this is typically what stands the great devices apart from the average.
 The big-name manufacturers generally have the most intuitive user interfaces because they have the money to invest in the development of them.